 Maritime workers face a wide range of potential risks and hazards whether working on oil rigs, cruise ships, cargo ships, docks, barges, or shipyards.
-One such hazard is maritime toxic chemical exposure.
+One such hazard is maritime chemical exposure injuries.

 Exposure could result in inhaling toxic fumes or from accidental spills that cause burns, respiratory problems, and other injuries.
 Employers are required by various maritime laws and the Jones Act to provide safe working conditions that include providing the right PPE (Personal Protection Equipment); training on how to handle, store, and use chemicals; and limiting exposure.